COST GUIDES

 • Cavity wall insulation costs in the UK range from around £950 to £4,600

-• Cavity wall insulation could save you up to £470 per year on your energy bills
+• Most homeowners recoup the cost in under five years, and could save up to £470 per year on energy bills

 How much does cavity wall insulation cost in the UK?